 Do your students read Stone Soup around Thanksgiving?!
+I love these activities to go along with some versions of Stone Soup.

 I have done this unit 4 of the 5 years I taught first grade and both my students and I L-O-V-E it!